Anggun discography

-Anggun's second international album, Chrysalis for English version and Desirs contraires for French version, was released in 2000 and was certified Platinum Export award.
-Its lead single, "Still reminds Me" which reached the top five on the European Border Breakers Chart.
+Anggun's second international album, Chrysalis (English version) and Desirs contraires (French version) was released in 2000 and was certified platinum.
+Its lead single "Still Reminds Me" reached the top five on the European Border Breakers Chart.
 Anggun released a soundtrack album to Danish film Open Hearts in 2002.
-The single, "Open Your Heart", charted at number 51 on the Norwegian Singles Chart and earned Anggun a nomination for Best Song at the 2003 Robert Awards, the Danish equivalent of Academy Awards.
+The single "Open Your Heart" charted at number 51 on the Norwegian Singles Chart and earned Anggun a nomination for Best Song at the 2003 Robert Awards, the Danish equivalent of the Academy Awards.
 Her contract with Columbia and Sony Music ended in 2003 due to the company's structural change.
 She signed a new record deal with Heben Music, an independent label in France.
 In 2005, Anggun released her third international studio album, Luminescence, which shares the same title in both English and French.
 The album sold over 1 million copies worldwide and produced the single "Saviour", which was featured on the soundtrack of the film Transporter 2.
-The single topped the charts in France, the Ukraine and Indonesia; "Undress Me" was also released in several countries, reaching number 1 in Turkey and Lebanon.
+The single topped the charts in France, Ukraine and Indonesia; "Undress Me" was also released in several countries, reaching number 1 in Turkey and Lebanon.

 In 2008, Anggun released her fourth international album, Elevation, which saw her experiment with hip hop and urban music.
-Her first single "Crazy" was released in international market, French version of "Si tu l'avoues" and Indonesian version of "Jadi Milikmu".
-She had collaboration with Russian singer Max Lorens for single "О нас с тобой" a version of Russian single from "No Song".
-In Indonesia, it sold over 550.000 copies album and certificated Double Platinum by ASIRI.
-Unfortunately, the album became lowest sales in the whole of international market.
+Her first single "Crazy" was released for the international market, including the French version "Si tu l'avoues" and the Indonesian version, "Jadi Milikmu".
+She collaborated with Russian singer Max Lorens for the single "О нас с тобой", a version of the Russian single "No Song".
+In Indonesia, it sold over 550,000 copies album and was certified double platinum by ASIRI.
+The album however had the lowest sales in the whole of the international market.

-Anggun' fifth international album, Echoes (English version) and Échos (French version) was released in May 2011 under the label April Earth, his own record company.
-It had produced two singles: "Mon meilleur amour" and "Je partirai".
-The single "Mon meilleur amour" topped the charts at number 1 on Indonesia Airplay Chart and French International Airplay Chart and also earning Platinum Export Award with sales of 300.500 copies.
-The album was certificated 4× Platinum in 1 week on Indonesia.
-On November 20, 2015, Anggun has released the sixth French-language album Toujours un ailleurs by TF1 Musique.
-It debuted at number 43 in the France and Belgium.
+Anggun's fifth international album, Echoes (English version) and Échos (French version) was released in May 2011 under the label April Earth.
+It produced two singles: "Mon meilleur amour" and "Je partirai".
+The single "Mon meilleur amour" topped the Indonesia Airplay and French International Airplay charts, also earning platinum status with sales of 300,500 copies.
+The album was certificated 4× platinum in 1 week in Indonesia.
+On November 20, 2015, Anggun released her sixth French-language album Toujours un ailleurs by TF1 Musique.
+It debuted at number 43 in France and Belgium.